Student sitting in classroom

 History

-History is the study of the human past, interpreted with artifacts, written evidence, and oral traditions.
-It is an inquiry into human experience, considering the diversity and complexity of human experience across time and place.
-It recognizes the particularity of different historical actors in the past, as well as the larger scale of those experiences.
+Historical study is essential to active global citizenship.
+History is the inquiry into the diversity and complexity of human experience across time and place.
 As a discipline, history requires a deliberative stance towards the past; the sophisticated use of information, evidence, and argumentation; and the ability to identify and explain continuity and change over time.
-Historical study is essential to active citizenship.

 Why Choose History?